 On January 11, 2020 I published an article on LinkedIn on the 3 Reasons to Partner with a Leading Software Company.
-This third blog on the subject is focused on Leadership.
+There a plenty of business management systems in the market which can perform required tasks; however, this third blog on the subject is focused on market Leadership.

 In general I believe a leader is created by their followers.
 You follow a leader because you want to, were a commander has authority to compel you to march.
 Technology and software development are more linked today than ever and choices are emerging whereas there used to be greater monopoly power.
 For example, we have seen growth of Linux operating systems, Mongo, HANA and MySQL databases and other technologies which create more options and better business cases for developers.
 Although Microsoft still dominates the office productivity suite, they are also adapting under the pressure of Google and other new competitive pressure.

 The largest providers of business management software and technology are being challenged and have the wherewithal to respond.
 We talked about size and adaptability which enable response and the stability you want for your business management platform.
 The last attribute for consideration is leadership.